paypal/squbs/docs/flow-retry.md

 ```

 ##### Maximum delay
-An optional maximum delay duration can also be specified to provide an upper bound on the exponential back off delay
+An optional maximum delay duration can also be specified to provide an upper bound on the exponential backoff delay
 duration.
 If no maximum delay is specified the exponential backoff will continue to increase the retry delay duration until the number of maxRetries.

 ###### Scala